 Since political upheavals in early 2011, protests have occurred across Egypt, including in Cairo, Alexandria, Suez, Port Said and Ismailia.
 Protests have been less common since 2014, but can still occur.
 Protests and demonstrations can turn violent with little or no warning.
 Clashes between rival protesters and/or security forces have resulted in a large number of deaths and injuries.
 Foreign nationals, including journalists, have been killed and injured.
 Serious sexual assaults on women, including foreigners, have occurred during demonstrations.

-Foreign journalists have also been targeted by security forces.
+Foreign journalists have been targeted by security forces.
 Several have been arrested, detained or questioned by Egyptian authorities.

 Protests can happen anywhere and at any time, but the following places and times are common focal points for demonstrations:

 - Tahrir Square and surrounding streets, including the nearby British and US Embassies and Garden City area, Cairo

 - the al-Ittihadiya (Presidential) Palace in Heliopolis, Giza

 - the area of the Raba Al-Adawiya Square, Nasr City

 - Fridays following midday prayers